nraffaeli/Theoretical-Physics/README.md

 # Theoretical Physics

 ## Overview
 This repository contains various resources, notes, and code related to theoretical physics.
-It is intended to serve as a comprehensive guide for students and researchers in the field.
+It is intended to serve as a comprehensive guide.

 ## Contents
 - **Lecture Notes:** Detailed notes from various theoretical physics lectures.